Gary C. Kelly

+Education

+Kelly studied accounting at the University of Texas at Austin.

 Career

-Prior to his work at Southwest, Kelly worked as an Audit Manager for Arthur Young & Co. and a controller for Sterling Software.
+Prior to his work at Southwest, Kelly worked as an audit manager for Arthur Young & Co. and a controller for Sterling Software.

 Kelly first joined Southwest Airlines in 1986 as a controller.
-In 1989, Kelly was promoted to Chief Financial Officer and Vice President of Finance.
+In 1989, Kelly was promoted to chief financial officer and vice president of finance.
 In 2001, he was promoted to Executive Vice President.
 Kelly spent 3 years in this role until he was promoted to become Southwest's fifth CEO and vice chairman in 2004 replacing James Parker who succeeded Herb Kelleher in 2001.

-Kelly was named Chairman of the Board of Directors of Southwest Airlines on May 21, 2008, replacing co-founder Herb Kelleher.
+Kelly was named chairman of the board of directors of Southwest Airlines on May 21, 2008, replacing co-founder Herb Kelleher.
 Gary Kelly also became president of Southwest Airlines the same year, replacing Colleen Barrett when her contract expired on July 15, 2008.